Tattoos are a form of self-expression, so they come with everything that defines freedom.

 Last but not least, skin-numbing cream will help relieve some pain.

-You can ask about it to your tattoo artist.
+You can ask your tattoo artist.

 D. How long do spine tattoos take?

 The larger the tattoo, the longer it takes to complete.